Here are 7 things about SIBO you should know.

 And so our conversation was fairly deep.
 In the process, I had many new ah-ha moments and came away with 7 things about SIBO.

 Click HERE to save this post for later.

-- FODMAPs.
 He had never heard of FODMAPs.
-I literally had to tell him what they were, what foods they consist of and that they are so clearly related to SIBO pain and suffering.
+I literally had to tell him what they were, examples of foods that contain them, and that they are clearly related to SIBO pain and suffering.
 That fact isn’t usually uncommon, but he’s a major Bay Area surgeon.
 A man as brilliant as they come, but the food part for SIBO is not common knowledge.
 If you’ve read my blog for any length of time and you have (or suspect you have) SIBO, please know that understanding FODMAPs are a critical part of your healing (and/or managing symptoms) efforts.

-- Stress triggers.
-He made note that it wasn’t until several years ago when major problems erupted, and he said that it was around the time when major new life stressors entered into the equation.
-This is spot on.
-I think I’ve already told you, but these major issues tend to come to the surface after one of three things happen: 1.
-A major life event occurs 2.
-A major surgery happens and/or 3.
-You travel outside the country and pick up a bug.
+- You travel outside the country and pick up a bug.
 For me?
 It was my Freshman year of college, beginning of the year.
 I was just ending a relationship that left me devastated.
 I was away from my family for the first time ever.
 And then I came down with an illness that left me out cold for almost 2 weeks.
 I was never the same.

 Here is what I know about SIBO….there is no cure, and there is no magic formula.
 The sum of the parts are greater than any action taken in a silo.
 A relapse can happen at any moment, and the anxiety that tends to surround that fact can sometimes get the best of us.